snigenda/Fin_whale_Population_Genomics/demographic_inference/neutral_sfs_pipeline/Readme.md

 # Pipeline to build the neutral SFS

 ## 1. Neutral_PreviewProjection_EasySFS_1D.sh (calls other scripts and files)
-This scripts identifies variants and invariants sites for specified vcf files.
-Additionally, generates and plots the folded SFS preview using the sites identified.
-This scripts calls and uses other scripts and files: easySFS_a.py, easySFS_function_determineOptimalProjection.R and pop_map.txt
+Identifies variants and invariants sites for each chromosome/scaffold vcf file.
+Additionally, it generates the projection of the folded SFS using the easySFS program and plots the projection for each chromosome/scaffold.
+Calls and uses other scripts and files: easySFS_a.py, easySFS_function_determineOptimalProjection.R and pop_map.txt

 ## 2. SFS_preview_v1.R
+Puts together the preview of SFS projections for each chromosomes/scaffold
 ## 3. SFS_projection_chr.sh (calls other scripts and files)
   easySFS_a.py